-Exterior lighting for residential buildings shall comply with Sections and C405.5 (Exterior Lighting Power Requirements).4.
+Exterior lighting for residential buildings shall comply with Sections C405.5 (Exterior Lighting Power Requirements) of the Vermont Commercial Building Energy Standards (CBES).

 - 1. Detached one- and two- family dwellings. - 2.
 Townhouses. - 3.
 Solar-powered lamps not connected to any electrical service. - 4.
 Luminaires controlled by a motion sensor. - 5.
 Lamps and luminaires that comply with Section R404.1.